IM-UR-CITY/im-ur-city/index.md

 ## The Vision
 ---------------------------------------
-Long term: Digital City-States
+_Long term:_ Digital City-States Framework
-Medium term: Digital Agents as a Service (DAaaS)
+_Medium term:_ Digital Agents as a Service

 ## The Mission
 ---------------------------------------